The Essential Family Tree

-Below in one illustration is most of our known ancestry, with the pre-marriage names of 38 parents, grandparents, and seven levels of great grandparent—and the year each couple married.
+The illustration below shows most of our known ancestry, with the pre-marriage names of thirty-eight parents, grandparents, and seven levels of great-grandparents—and the year each couple married.
 My siblings and I inherited a bit of DNA from each person on this tree.

 Family names that appear more than once are color-coded.
 For aunts and uncles (siblings of these ancestors—of which there are many) and cousins (children of those siblings), see the Family Reference.